jcbradbury/jcbradbury.github.io/_pages/nfl-stadiums.md

     style="max-width: 100%; height: auto;"
   >
   <figcaption>
-    Pittsburgh's Three Rivers Stadium, in 1996, during the game against the Ravens.
-It hosted the Pirates and Steelers from 1970 – 2000.
+    Pittsburgh's Three Rivers Stadium in 1996.
+It hosted the MLB Pirates and NFL Steelers from 1970 – 2000.
 [Photo by Paul M. Walsh]
   </figcaption>
 </figure>